ELEC40004/elec40004-2019-q3-lab/lab2/instructions.md

 ---------------------------

-*Task**: Create a script called `compile_and_run_controllers_to_action_writer.sh`, which compiles each of the controller source files into an executable with the suffix "_to_action_writer", and captures the output of the program in a file with an `.action` extension.
+*Task**: Create a script called `compile_and_run_controllers_to_action_writer.sh`, which compiles each of the controller source files `X.cpp` into an executable with the suffix "X_to_action_writer", and captures the output of the program into a file called `X.actions`.

 For example, the outputs for `controller_circle.cpp` should be a program `controller_circle_to_action_writer` and an SVG file called `controller_circle.actions`.